Last Updated on

-Updated on May 25th 2018: Most Amazon sellers never turn on the sponsored ads campaign (PPC campaigns) the reason?
+Updated on July 23rd 2018: Most Amazon sellers never turn on the sponsored ads campaign (PPC campaigns) the reason?
 They think there is too much competition and that they will burn through a lot of money.
 Which is of course a fair hesitation.
 The issue is that Amazon’s campaigns are designed to reward you.
-They are the easiest PPC campaigns I’ve personally ever worked with and if you have 20 good reviews already in place and your copy on the listing page itself is well written then you will have a good ROI on these campaigns.
+They are the easiest Amazon PPC campaigns I’ve personally ever worked with and if you have 20 good reviews already in place and your copy on the listing page itself is well written then you will have a good ROI on these campaigns.
 We also have free guides on Amazon SEO & Optimisation for others interested.